Get

 Image Credit: Burdun Iliyam, Shutterstock

 In some cases, your dog may benefit from physical therapy.
 Physical therapy can help strengthen muscles and make some improvements in a joint’s range of motion.
-So, make sure to have a conversation with your veterinarian to see if physical therapy can help your dog and reduce slipping on the floor.
+So, make sure to have a conversation with a veterinarian to see if physical therapy can help your dog and reduce slipping on the floor.

 Physical therapy for dogs can get expensive.
 However, some pet insurance plans will cover physical therapy.
 Just keep in mind that coverage doesn’t apply to pre-existing conditions.
 This means that your dog must be on a pet insurance plan before they’ve been diagnosed with a health issue or disease that requires physical therapy for treatment.